codeforboston/GovLens/README.md

 The project is currently in testing stages, as we work to both develop usable, accurate data and build a pipeline for regularly populating it.
 The site currently can run locally, but several of the data categories are filled with randomized testing data and any report cards generated are for **demonstration purposes only**.
 These scores do not represent actual scores for agencies.

+## Want to Help Out?

+If you'd like to contribute or learn more, please visit our [wiki page](https://github.com/JimHafner/GovLens/wiki).
+There, you will find more information about development and instructions on setting up a local version of the project that you can experiment with.

 ## Getting started basics

 - [ ] Make sure [you've registered for the Code for Boston Slack](https://communityinviter.com/apps/cfb-public/code-for-boston-slack-invite).